Donovan-Lab-at-ASU/Lab_Management/travel_protocols/README.md

   - **Food costs**: You can estimate your food costs with just one expense line: select "Non-standard meal allowance", and then input how much you think you will spend per day times the number of days you'll be there. $50 is a generally a pretty good estimate.

 4. Once you've entered all expense estimates, click on "Request Details" in the top left corner, and then "Request Timeline" in the drop-down menu.
 This will take you to a page where you can request the the Cost Center manager.
-You'll want to input "Angelene C. Capello" - start typing Capello in the search bar and it should appear as an option.
+You'll want to input "Maria Bellamy" - start typing Bellamy in the search bar and it should appear as an option.

 5. Take a screen shot of this page and send it to Mary